 - diffuse scleroderma

-The five main features of CREST syndrome include:
+The 5 main features of CREST syndrome include:

 - Calcinosis – this is the formation of small, hard, white deposits in the skin, typically at the fingers, toes, knees and elbows.